-- the Auctioneer executes user tasks in a Time-Shared mode. - the Auctioneer does not share a user bid information to other users, nor to different Auctioneers. - the Auctioneer keeps using B_i until it is modified or cancelled by user i. - the Auctioneer charges users after all their tasks have been completed. - a user can only run one task at a time.
-Other user tasks will be put into a queue by the Auctioneer. - a task cannot be pre-empted once it is in execution. - the resource accepts tasks from other VO domains with an additional surcharge fee. - if a different user bid arrives after a resource bidding interval P_n , then the Auctioneer will use it on P{n+1} .
+- the Auctioneer only allocates CPU cycles in a Time-Shared system. - the Auctioneer does not share a user bid information to other users, nor to different Auctioneers. - the Auctioneer keeps using $B_i$ until it is modified or cancelled by user i. - the Auctioneer charges users after all their tasks have been completed. - a user can only run one task at a time.
+Other user tasks will be put into a queue by the Auctioneer. - a task cannot be pre-empted once it is in execution. - the resource accepts tasks from other VO domains with an additional surcharge fee. - if a different user bid arrives after a resource bidding interval $P_n$ , then the Auctioneer will use it on $P{n+1}$ .